masalinas/uniovi-robotics-workshop-arduino/ESP8266/README_MPU6050.md

 # Description
-Arduino sketch to get MPU sensor data and publish to a MQTT topic using the board ESP8266 and the IMU MPU6050.
+Microntroller sketch to get MPU sensor data and publish to a MQTT topic using the board ESP8266 and the IMU MPU6050.

 ## Install Board Drivers